ytakefuji/image_filter/README.md

 <img src='2.png' width=480 height=300>

-run filter.ipynb and slide channel-1 to 139 to be able to exactly extract a pupil.
+run filter.ipynb and three slides will be popped. slide channel-1 to 139 to be able to exactly extract a pupil.

 <img src='3.png' width=480 height=300>